Hey! You can find me on Mastodon, Bluesky, or Twitter!

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\<YOUR EXECUTABLE NAME HERE>

 That’s a DWORD key (so 32bit).
 Bit 3 is set for enabling the segment heap.
 The executable name is literally the name of the executable, e.g. Profiler.exe.
-There is no way to distinguish between executables with the same binary name but different paths.
+This will apply to all executables of that name.

 If you want to enable the segment heap globally, set